 The Sandbox is a policy tool by which the Utah Supreme Court, through the Innovation Office, can permit innovative legal services to be offered to the public in a controlled environment.
 The Innovation Office will develop, oversee, and regulate the Sandbox according to the guidance outlined in this Standing Order.
 Individuals and entities wanting to offer the public nontraditional legal business models, services, or products must notify the Innovation Office.
 Individuals and entities in the Sandbox will be subject to such data reporting requirements and ongoing supervision as the Innovation Office determines, so long as the requirements fall within its regulatory authority.

-4.1 Notification
+4.1 Application

-All individuals and entities that fall within the Regulatory Scope (Section 3.3.2) must notify the Innovation Office of their intent to offer legal service.
-Notification is a first-step, minimal requirement by which legal service providers initiate the process to enter the Sandbox.
-The Innovation Office will develop a notification form and process for intake, review, assessment, and response to notification.
+All individuals and entities that fall within the Regulatory Scope (Section 3.3.2) must apply to the Innovation Office for authorization to enter the Sandbox.